nikantonelli/Groundhog/README.md

 is blank at the start and when the artifact is created, the program wil write the id of the one created back into the ID field.
 The 'Board Name' is obviously where the artifact resides.
 The ID can be used for further updates (e.g. add Parent).
-If you want to re-run the create, then just delete the ID field contents for that row and run the command to go through for just the 'day' that is set for that row.
+If you want to re-run the create, then just delete the ID field contents for that row and run the command to go through for just the 'group' that is set for that row.
 You can set the row to 99 and then run with the options:
-  "-f <filename> -u 0 -b 99 " to run it manually.
+  "-f <filename> -g 99 " to run it manually.

 If you put a field in that is not part of the standard Card field set, then it is checked in the list of Custom Fields for the board.
 At the moment, the type of Custom field is not checked, so